-Dilute the antibody with a $0.1~M~NaHCO_3$ solution (pH ~ 8.3) so that the final antibody concentration is 2.5~mg / mL.
-If the product is previously diluted with a phosphate buffer, such as PBS buffer (no amines), then approximately 1/10 volume of a $1M~NaHCO_3$ mother liquor can be directly added to the buffer to make the final $NaHCO_3$ concentration to 0.1~M.
+Dilute the antibody with a 0.1 M NaHCO3 solution (pH $\sim$ 8.3) so that the final antibody concentration is 2.5 mg / mL.
+If the product is previously diluted with a phosphate buffer, such as PBS buffer (no amines), then approximately 1/10 volume of a 1M NaHCO3 mother liquor can be directly added to the buffer to make the final NaHCO3 concentration to 0.1 M.

 Note: When the protein concentration is 2.5 mg / mL, the labeling efficiency is about 35%.
 The protein concentration below 2.5 mg / mL can also be used for labeling, but the labeling efficiency will decrease at this concentration.
 When the protein concentration is higher than 5 mg / mL, the labeling efficiency may be higher.
 Due to differences in buffer and protein purity, more accurate labeling efficiency is determined by actual operating conditions.
-If the concentration of the labeled protein is too low, it can be concentrated by ultrafiltration.
+If the concentrated by labeled protein is too low, it can be concentrated by ultrafiltration.